How To Collect Engagement Data and Improve Customer Engagement in SaaS [Best Tools Included]

 For instance, you can analyze the “Aha” moment stage to see the users’ path from signing up to understanding the value of your product.

-Customer journey analytics and user engagement data will provide you with actionable insights into customer behavior across your app and reveal friction points.
+Customer journey and user engagement data will provide you with actionable insights into customer behavior across your app and reveal friction points.

 Detect patterns that drive engagement

-Data management helps spot weaknesses in the customer journey and highlights its strongest areas.
+Customer engagement analysis helps spot weaknesses in the customer journey and highlights its strongest areas.

 You’ll inevitably find patterns that drive the most engagement while working on engagement data.
 For example, you can identify features that users constantly engage with.